kmanley/gexec/README.md

 cmd := gexec.GracefulCommand(exec.Command("python", "path/app.py"), nil)
 ```

-If you want to integate gexec with your logging system you can pass an adapter
+If you want to integrate gexec with your logging system you can pass an adapter
 for whatever logger you're using.
 It just has to conform to io.Writer

 ```go